Case Study 01 // Component reviews UK service firm

 Structural Quality

-That the foundations are right and the component is machine-readable.
+That the foundations are right and other software can read and use it.

 DOMAIN 03